Yousuf9963/Yousuf9963/README.md

 Nobody is attacking space.

-We're attaching billionaires who amased vast fortunes on the backs of an exploited work force using those fortunes to hold an extravagant dick measuring contest instead of doing anything remotely helpful with their ill gotten gains.
+We're attacking billionaires who amased vast fortunes on the backs of an exploited work force using those fortunes to hold an extravagant dick measuring contest instead of doing anything remotely helpful with their ill gotten gains.

 E xpect us....